oma3dao/portal-position-paper/portal-position-paper.md

 **Cross platform:**  Metaverse platforms are built on different technology stacks and a truly universal portal system needs to support all possibilities.
 We need a platform-agnostic solution that allows seamless transition between metaverse worlds.
 The solution should support various technologies, including web-based APIs, SDKs, blockchain, hardware, and operating systems.
 It must cater to both 2D and 3D worlds and integrate with existing wallets and app stores

 **Flexible:**  Not only are platforms built on different stacks, they also have uniqueness of experience.
 The system needs to honor platform sovereignty as much as possible without confusing users or sacrificing interoperability.
 Metaverse platforms also have different levels of Web3 adoption.
 Some put all mechanics and assets on-chain.
 Others are mostly centralized with only a few assets minted as NFTs.
-The portal system should be able to support as wide a range of Web3 adoption as possible.
+IWPS should be able to support as wide a range of Web3 adoption as possible.

 **Performant:**  Performance is crucial, with metrics such as throughput, latency, and reliability being key considerations.
 Additionally, the system should account for potential user limitations, such as new users without an account or uses without the destination platform downloaded.
 The solution should offer high uptime, DDoS protection, and censorship resistance, while also maintaining privacy and ensuring interoperability.